highoncarbs/shorty/README.md

 ![Demo image of Shorty](./desc/hero_final.gif)

 ## :tada: Surprise : Click Analytics

-Currently tracking for Operating system and platform used ot access the link is available.
+Tracking for Operating system and platform used to access the link is available.

 ![Demo image for analytics](./desc/ana_demo.gif)